onestepgps/units/README.md

 ### Duration

-The string representation of `Duration` is slightly different than other types. `Duration` objects can be created in the following ways.
+The string representation of `Duration` is slightly different than other types. `Duration` objects can be created with a single string argument using the format shown in the examples below.
 Note that the largest duration unit given will be the setting of the `unit` property.

 ```javascript
 new Duration("2m").display; // '2m0s'